-Nikki Goes DIY In The Cockpit – Sailboat Makeover
+Nikki Goes DIY In The Cockpit – Painting Fabric Cushions

 It didn’t take long to realize that the cockpit of our sailboat is our favorite place to hang out.
 The breeze flows through, frosty beverages are within arm’s reach and there’s lots of room to stretch our legs out while enjoying the views.

-We’re going to spend a lot of time in this space both while we’re kicking back and under way.
+We’re going to spend a lot of time in this space both while we’re kicking back and underway.
 Which is why it’s at the top of my makeover list.
-The seat cushions and pillows are great quality, and still in good condition, but the style is not mine at all.
+The seat cushions and pillows are of great quality, and still in good condition, but the style is not mine at all.
 The colors are dark and the patterns are way too traditional for our taste.

 I am going to paint my cockpit cushions!

 Yes, paint.
 Not purchase new cushions, not buy fabric and reupholster, but pick up a bucket of paint and see what happens.